 If you’re all about the R&R, spending some time relaxing at The Tank is a must.
 Not only is their pool complex new, undertaking a $30 million dollar revamp, but it offers the perfect mix of relaxation and fun that guests of all ages and preferences can enjoy.

-Beyond the water slide, there’s cabanas and daybeds throughout the pool complex, along with multiple jacuzzis and an adult only pool, The Hideout located on the third story.
+Beyond the waterslide, there are cabanas and daybeds throughout the pool complex, along with multiple jacuzzis and an adult only pool, The Hideout located on the third story.
 For those who want a break from family time, The Hideout provides the comfort and space to enjoy laying out and swimming in peace.
-It’s a smaller more intimate pool, and is perfect for swimming in the main complex and going down The Tank every now and then, but then retreating to a less crowded, peaceful spot for laying out or grabbing lunch on your cabana.
+It’s a smaller more intimate pool and is perfect for swimming in the main complex and going down The Tank every now and then, but then retreating to a less crowded, peaceful spot for laying out or grabbing lunch on your cabana.

 Where To Eat:

-Craving some italian classics?
-The Grotto serves fresh homemade pastas while overlooking the pool complex, and was a hit when I dined here.
-Not only are the appetizers and main entrees delicious, but they swing around a desert cart to the table for you to see the options.
-While everything I tried was delicious, the meatball appetizer is a crowd favorite, and saving room for the strawberry cassatta at desert is an absolute must!
+Craving some Italian classics?
+The Grotto serves fresh homemade pasta while overlooking the pool complex, and was a hit when I dined here.
+Not only are the appetizers and main entrees delicious, but they swing around a dessert cart to the table for you to see the options.
+While everything I tried was delicious, the meatball appetizer is a crowd favorite, and saving room for the strawberry cassata at dessert is an absolute must!

-- In the summer, arrive to The Tank early to secure a spot for yourself or your family to lay out.
+- In the summer, arrive at The Tank early to secure a spot for yourself or your family to lay out.
 The pool complex opens at 9 am weather permitting and is usually full of fellow travelers by 11 am.
-While crowds vary depending on weather, holidays, and the day of the week, it’s best to either arrive by 10:30am, be ok with not having multiple chairs together, or act like a jet setter and secure yourself a cabana or daybed!
+While crowds vary depending on weather, holidays, and the day of the week, it’s best to either arrive by 10:30 am, be ok with not having multiple chairs together, or act like a jet-setter and secure yourself a cabana or daybed!

 - If you’re going to stay at The Golden Nugget, book through them directly.
 Not only do they guarantee the best rates around, if you’re able to find a lower rate publicly available on the internet, they’ll match the rate and reward you with an extra 10% off.
 That’s how sure they are about their guarantee!
 Since different websites continuously offer varying rates, you can book through them directly to ensure you’re well taken care of at the best offer.